cjj3351230/shell_test/README.md

-# This is a directory for privately practice.
+# This is a directory for privately practicing.